-To help relieve some of the stress post-interview, we’re here to assure you that there are steps you can take to keep your name top of mind as a candidate and increase your chances of getting the position—like making a interview follow up call.
+To help relieve some of the stress post-interview, we’re here to assure you that there are steps you can take to be proactive and keep your name top of mind with the recruiter or hiring manager — like making a follow-up call after the interview.

 Should You Make a Follow-Up Call After an Interview?